PetrVey/petrvey.github.io/index.md

 	<div class="column">
 		<p>Hello!
 I am Petr and this is my personal website.</p>
 		<p>I spent two years of working in Taipei City (TAIWAN) as a reseach assistant at National Taiwan University just right after I received my MSc. degree in <em>Natural hazards mitigation and management</em> from National Cheng Kung University (TAIWAN) in 2020.</p>
 		<p>I've been interested in anything related to water science and GIS.
-Lately, owing to my work, I've been also excited about remote sensing technology and python coding. 😃</p>
+Lately, owing to my work experience, I've been also excited about remote sensing technology and python coding. 😃</p>
 		<p></p>
 		<h3>Here's my short CV</h3>
 		<div class="content">